MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7052.md

 (iv) All subsequent phases of production of tungsten metal powder, tungsten heavy alloy, or any finished or semi-finished component containing tungsten heavy alloy.

-(c) *Exceptions.* This clause does not apply -
+(c) *Exceptions.* This clause does not apply—

-(1) To an end item containing a covered material that is -
+(1) To an end item containing a covered material that is—

-(i) A commercially available off-the-shelf item, other than -
+(i) A commercially available off-the-shelf item, other than—

 (A) A commercially available off-the-shelf item that is 50 percent or more tungsten by weight; or